SMART Goals explained

 Brief history of SMART Goals

-The first contextual event in the history of SMART goals happened in 1968.
+The first contextual event in the history happened in 1968.
 Edwin Locke published a seminal paper called “Toward a Theory of Task Motivation and Incentives”.
-In the paper, Locke established that appropriately set goals do result in superior organizational performance.
+In the paper, Locke established that appropriately set measurable smart goals do result in superior organizational performance.

 It was Edwin Locke in the late 1960’s, who began his research of the power of setting goals and organizational performance.
-George T. Doran published in 1981 an article called “There’s a S.M.A.R.T. way to write management’s goals and objectives” and laid out the main principles.
+George T. Doran published in 1981 an article called “There’s a S.M.A.R.T. way to write management’s goals and objectives” and laid out the main principles of these Goals.

-It can be incorporated into tasks that managers assign to employees, project plans, business plans and marketing plans.
+It can be incorporated into (project management) tasks that managers assign to employees, project plans, business plans and marketing plans.

 SMART can also be used in a time frame.
 It is very suitable for achieving weekly, monthly or quarterly goals.
 Sometimes the goal does not always have to be achieved, but works as a guideline that helps to maintain focus and increase the number of productive actions which can lead to better results.

 Interim evaluations, verifications and adjustments are good and indicate that there is not always a need for a very rigid response.

 After all, it is sometimes important to respond to changes from the environment with the right set of time and resources.

 SMART Goals video

 SMART Goals template and worksheet